 The Only Gift That Ever Made Me Cry

-It included recollections of the camping trips we used to take, the jaunts to the beach, and the jokes we would tell on the seemingly countless road trips we would take.
-And it included photos and stories of family members that are no longer among the living.
+It included recollections of camping trips jaunts to the beach, and the jokes we would tell on the seemingly countless road trips we would take together as a family.
+And it included photos and stories of loved ones who are no longer with us among the living.

-It was (and still is) the most beautiful and heartfelt gift that I had ever been given.
+It was (and still is) the most beautiful and heartfelt gift that I have ever been given.